calvinabensonjr/doPortal/README.md

 1. To create a user, simply click `sign up`, from the nav in the top right corner.
 2. Fill out the form.
 3. Hit submit at the bottom of the form.

+`To access test admin:`
+1. Logout (if you haven’t logged out from previous user yet)
+2. click login,  enter: Username: johnb@gmail.com .
+Pass: johnjohnb
+3. View the all of the users, select the user you created.
+4. Place the users into the classes you want them to be in
  ---